effie95yr/DH110/Assignment_01/README.md

 https://health.hawaii.gov/ola/
 ![Website of Office of Language Access of Hawaii State](hawaii_ola.png)

-First of all, my motivation for chooseing to anaylze the website of the Office of Language Access (OLA henceforth)is my interest in how the Hawaaii government provide support for those who are Hawaii citizens but not native English speakers.
+First of all, my motivation for choosing to analyze the website of the Office of Language Access (OLA henceforth)is my interest in how the Hawaii government provides support for those who are Hawaii citizens but not native English speakers.
 According to the "about page" of the OLA "works to ensure that persons who do not speak, read, write, or understand English are able to access services, programs and activities provided by: State government agencies, courts, and schools; and State-funded organizations, including medical and social service providers".

 I think the OLA website fulfills the most heuristics overall.

 The system status of the website is quite visible, as all the links on the website are clearly marked with different font sizes or underlined texts.
-In addition, the nevigation bar on the top is also marked with multiple arrows pointing down, indicating that there are dropdown menus.
+In addition, the navigation bar on the top is also marked with multiple arrows pointing down, indicating that there are dropdown menus.

-The system and the real world are also matched well, as the all the language used on the website is easy to read through.
+The system and the real world are also matched well, as all the language used on the website is easy to read through.
 However, I found that the website not only provides an English version, but also offers a variety of other languages as an office that aims to help those who do not read or speak English.
 I found the translations into languages consistent with the purpose of the office.

 Users also have freedom and control when browsing the site, as the link back to the home page is always visible.